fpetru/awslambda-quickstart/README.md

         ... zipping: bootstrap.deps.json
     ```

+- Invoke Function
+    It invokes the Lambda function in AWS Lambda passing in the value of --payload as the input parameter to the Lambda function.

+    ```
+        dotnet lambda invoke-function MyFunction --payload "The Function Payload"
+    ```

 ## Arm64

 If you want to run your Lambda on an Arm64 processor, all you need is to do is add `"function-architecture": "arm64"` to the `aws-lambda-tools-defaults.json` file.
 Then deploy as described above.